ufukty/ball-and-stick-man/README.md

 ## Features

--   Adjustible joints for arms, forearms and legs
+-   Adjustable joints for arms, forearms and legs
 -   Wave and walk in-place (with ease)
 -   Walk around
 -   Camera rotation and elevation (with auto-adjusting focus spot)